ivbrajkovic/js-chronicles/SOLID/SRP.md

 This separation ensures that any changes to file-saving logic won’t affect the **TaskManager** or other parts of the code.

-### Step 3: Adding the TaskServerSync
+### Step 3: Isolate Server Communication 🌐
-Finally, we create a **TaskServerSync** class to handle server communication.
-This class is responsible for sending tasks to a remote server:
+Syncing tasks with a server is another distinct responsibility.
+Creating a dedicated `TaskServerSync` class makes future changes to server-related operations easier to handle without disrupting the rest of the system:

 ```typescript
 class TaskServerSync {